gregorwolf/SAP-NPM-API-collection/apis/hana-client/README.md

 platform-specific native binaries.
 The official hosted version includes precompiled libraries for Linux, Windows and Mac OS X.

-The @sap/hana-client driver supports node.js 8.x, 10.x and 12.x.
+The @sap/hana-client driver supports versions of Node.js 8.11.2 and higher.

 ## Community